Craft Room Organization: tips for creating craft spaces from a pro organizer (& crafter)

 source

-For the jeweler:
+For the jeweler.

 Tired of all of that clutter in your garage, craft room, or kitchen counter tops?
 Organize with pegboard to keep your whole home neat and clutter-free.